errorjpg/english-for-designers/03-aboutness/index.md

 # About me

-## Hi, my name is  Elizaveta Vakalova and I am a graphic designer and illustrator at the same time. ( ͝° ͜ʖ͡°)ᕤ
+## Hi, my name is  Elizaveta Vakalova and I am a graphic designer & illustrator. ( ͝° ͜ʖ͡°)ᕤ

 ![My Photo](IMG/photo.png)